wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 Passing the listening socket's FD via `ExtraFiles` allows the child process to `Accept()` connections<label for="sn-pass-fd" class="margin-toggle sidenote-number"></label>.
 <input id="sn-pass-fd" class="margin-toggle" type="checkbox">
 <span class="sidenote">
-While it is possible for the child process to call `ListenUnix` directly and avoid passing `ExtraFiles`, the parent's `DialUnix` call may occur before the child process has begun listening.
+While it is possible for the child process to call `ListenUnix` directly & avoid passing `ExtraFiles`, the parent's `DialUnix` call may occur before the child process has begun listening.
 </span>